brittanyrw/accioe6/README.md

 # acciojs
-A wizard themed guide to JavaScript.
+A wizard themed introduction to JavaScript.